ZhangHanDong/The-Rust-Way-of-Programming/src/Preface.md

-# The Rust Way of Programming
+# 《The Rust Way of Programming》 Preface

+> Welcome friends to correct errors, including content cognition and English grammar word description errors and so on.

 Write a Rust programming book in English, dedicated to Rust-loving friends around the world.